A CPU in Lua

 The registers

-A data registers is a small storage cell defined by it’s name (address), wordlength and content.
-In the DCPU-16 Spec, for example, there are 8 registers named A,B,C… and correspond to the values 0x00-0x07 with a wordlength of 16bit.
+A data registers is a small storage cell defined by its name (address), wordlength and content.
+In other machines such as the DCPU-16, for example, there are 8 registers named A,B,C… and correspond to the values 0x00-0x07 with a word length of 16bit.

-We use a simple table and init the fields to numbers that represent our registers:
+We can use a Lua table and init the fields to numbers that represent our registers:

 local registers = {